South Dum Dum: Post Offices

 South Dum Dum is a vast locality with many Postal Index Numbers:

-Purba Sinthee has a non-delivery sub post office, with PIN 700030 in the Kolkata North Division of Kolkata district in Calcutta region.
+Purba Sinthee has a non-delivery sub post office, with PIN 700030.
 Other post offices with the same PIN are Sethbagan and Ghughudanga.

-Rabindra Nagar has a delivery sub post office, with PIN 700065 in the Kolkata North Division of Kolkata district in Calcutta region.
+Rabindra Nagar has a delivery sub post office, with PIN 700065.
 Other post office with the same PIN is Subhas Nagar and Health Institute.

-Bediapara has a delivery sub post office, with PIN 700077 in the Kolkata North Division of Kolkata district in Calcutta region.
+Bediapara has a delivery sub post office, with PIN 700077.

-Nagerbazar has a non-delivery sub-post office, with PIN 700028 in the Kolkata North Division of Kolkata district in Calcutta region.
+Nagerbazar has a non-delivery sub-post office, with PIN 700028.
 Jugipara Satgachi is another post office with the same PIN.

-Motijheel has a delivery sub post office, with PIN 700074 in the Kolkata North Division of Kolkata district in Calcutta region.
+Motijheel has a delivery sub post office, with PIN 700074.
 Other post offices with the same PIN are Dum Dum Road and Jawpore.

-Dum Dum Park has a non-delivery sub post office, with PIN 700055 in the Kolkata East Division of North 24 Parganas district in Calcutta region.
+Dum Dum Park has a non-delivery sub post office, with PIN 700055.
 Other post offices with the same PIN are Bangur Avenue and Shyamnagar.

-Lake Town has a delivery sub-post office, with PIN 700089 in the Kolkata East Division of North 24 Parganas district in Calcutta region.
+Lake Town has a delivery sub-post office, with PIN 700089.
 Another post office with the same PIN is Kalindi Housing Estate.

-Patipukur has a non-delivery sub-post office, with PIN 700048 in the Kolkata East Division of North 24 Parganas district in Calcutta region.
+Patipukur has a non-delivery sub-post office, with PIN 700048.
 Other post offices with the same PIN are Sreebhumi and Sadhana Ausudhalaya Road (Dakshindari).